 In this section we briefly describe the variables and the methods we use throughout the paper.
-We are interested in the pathways links between the large-scale Indian summer monsoon system and the Arabian Sea primary productivity.
-To characterise the boreal summer monsoon intensity, we use the meridional gradient of upper tropospheric temperature (TT, averaged from 200 to 500 hPa) between a northern region covering India, south-east Asia and the Tibetan Plateau (60°E-120°E, 10°N-45°N) and a southern region over the tropical Indian Ocean (60°E-120°E, 25°S-10°N) (Marzin and Braconnot, 2009; Goswami et al., 2006).
-This gradient, ΔTT, is associated with the temperature land-sea contrast (Marzin and Braconnot, 2009). ΔTT is averaged over the boreal summer period (JJAS for June-July-August-September) and the higher its value, the stronger the Indian summer monsoon.
+We are interested in the links between the large-scale Indian summer monsoon system and the Arabian Sea primary productivity.
+To characterise the boreal summer monsoon intensity, we use the meridional gradient of upper tropospheric temperature (TT, averaged from 200 to

-Changes in the monsoon intensity and pattern affect the sea level pressure (SLP) field.
+- 5 500 hPa) between a northern region covering India, south-east Asia and the Tibetan Plateau (60°E-120°E, 10°N-45°N) and a southern region over the tropical Indian Ocean (60°E-120°E, 25°S-10°N) (Marzin and Braconnot, 2009; Goswami et al., 2006).
+This gradient, ΔTT, is associated with the temperature land-sea contrast (Marzin and Braconnot, 2009). ΔTT is averaged over the boreal summer period (JJAS for June-July-August-September) and the higher its value, the stronger the Indian summer monsoon. - 10 Changes in the monsoon intensity and pattern affect the sea level pressure (SLP) field.
 We compute the SLP from the model outputs (i.e. model air temperature and pressure, within and between the atmospheric grid levels, and orography) using the extrapolation described in Yessad (2016).
 We define "SLP anomalies" as the SLP minus the global annual average of SLP.
-In order to characterise the monsoon pattern, we compute the barycentre of the region defined by an SLP anomaly lower than -5 hPa over the region covering the African, East Asian and Indian monsoons regions of influence (20°W-150°E, 30°S-60°N) and we call "SLPa-5" the region delimited by the -5 hPa contour in SLP anomalies -(Fig. 5c-f).
+In order to characterise the monsoon pattern, we compute the barycentre of the region defined by an SLP anomaly lower than -5 hPa over the region covering the African, East Asian and Indian monsoons regions of influence (20°W-150°E, 30°S-60°N) - 15 and we call "SLPa-5" the region delimited by the -5 hPa contour in SLP anomalies (Fig. 5c-f).
 This SLPa-5 barycentre is representative of the balance between the different monsoons as well as of the Indian summer monsoon wind position and direction over the Arabian Sea.
 A modification of the monsoon pattern, which can have impacts on productivity through the atmospheric forcing onto the ocean circulation, can then be related to movements of the SLPa-5 barycentre.
-We only focus on the Tibetan Low since the Mascarene High, the region of high SLP in the southern Indian Ocean, barycentre remains quite similar in the different simulations.
+We only focus on the Tibetan Low since the Mascarene High, the region of high SLP in the southern Indian Ocean, barycentre remains quite - 20 similar in the different simulations.

 Anderson et al. (1992) showed that the wind stress intensity generates coastal upwelling and that the positive wind stress curl is responsible for upward Ekman pumping offshore.
-In the central Arabian Sea, the negative wind stress curl generates downwelling.
-We focus our work on these two wind variables and on two areas in the Arabian Sea: the coastal area in the in the coastal western Arabian Sea, which covers the a region of positive curl, for the CTRL climate, between the axis of the Jet and the coast (Fig. 2a, orange area) and the area covering the central east Arabian Sea (Fig. 2a, grey area).
+We focus our work on these two wind variables in the coastal western Arabian Sea, a region of positive curl, for the CTRL climate, between the axis of the Jet and the coast (Fig.2a, orange area).

 In the following sections of the paper, total primary productivity (TPP) is defined as the sum of nano-phytoplankton and diatoms total net primary productivity integrated over the whole water column.
-We also analyse nitrate concentrations in the first 30 meters of the water column, nitrate being the major limiting nutrients nutrient in the region and, its supply to the surface layers being mainly driven by atmospheric changes via coastal upwelling and upward Ekman pumping.
+We also analyse nitrate concentrations in the first 30 meters of the water column, nitrate being the major limiting nutrient in the region and, its supply to the surface layers being mainly driven by atmospheric changes via coastal upwelling and upward Ekman pumping.